-Amidst this confusion, I had a memory from childhood –– of a board game in which I would be going along a path toward some goal, following random directions from sets of cards.
+Amidst my confusion, I had a memory from childhood –– of a board game in which I would be traveling a path toward some goal, following random directions from sets of cards.
 There were bad guys in this game whose purpose was to delay my progress.
 The chief bad guy was named Grumpus, or something like that.
 I couldn't remember.

 I also couldn''t remember the board game's name, although I did recall it was one of those Snakes and Ladders games in which you are similarly on a path ... only to be dropped or ascended into another level where things might or might not go well.
-Like life on a bad day, or air travel and shopping malls on an average day.
+Like life's vicissitudes in general; or more concretely, like air travel, shopping malls, new neighbors.

 Anyhow, I began to experience the Rhapsody.com website as a board game, with the role of Grumpus played by the Pop-Up Blocker Detected window.
 Curious about the origin of my memory, I quizzed friends and family about their knowledge of children's board games and Grumpus.
 Happily for me, people responded and I learned some things.